 How Putting God First Strengthens Your Marriage

-In the end, prioritizing your husband’s needs above your own is about more than just kind gestures—it’s a biblical approach to lasting love.
+Ultimately, prioritizing your husband’s needs isn’t merely about thoughtful gestures—it’s a biblical path to enduring love.

-By following God’s guidance, your relationship can grow in trust, respect, and unity.
+By anchoring your relationship in God’s guidance, you cultivate trust, respect, and unity.

 When you put God first in your marriage, you’re not just strengthening your bond with Him but with your husband too.